-- 8.5 At that meeting it became clear that there were quite a few issues where I had been led to be of one view on account of feedback from either Mr Minnaar, Ms Daniels or the Chairman and the DPE was of another, viz: - 8.5.1 the Fixed term contract of the Chief Executive Officer versus the full-term contract, given that this was the first time that Eskom had adopted a fixed term contract in respect of the Chief Executive Officer. - 9
+- 8.5 At that meeting it became clear that there were quite a few issues where I had been led to be of one view on account of feedback from either Mr Minnaar, Ms Daniels or the Chairman and the DPE was of another, viz: - 8.5.1 the Fixed term contract of the Chief Executive Officer versus the full-term contract, given that this was the first time that Eskom had adopted a fixed term contract in respect of the Chief Executive Officer.

-- 8.5.2 the request of the change of Eskom policy in order to secure Mr Molefe's appointment on a 5 year contract and the DPE's handling of this matter. - the question of whether Mr Molefe qualified to be a member of the EPPF notwithstanding the fact that he was only on a 5 year fixed term contract (I believed that he did, whereas the DPE contends that he never). - I was surprised by the events of the day as my colleagues and I had been led to believe that we had acted within the rules of the EPPF and that the transaction had met all the governance protocols as confirmed by Ms Daniels, who was both the Company Secretary, and the Head of Legal at the time. - Memorandum of Incorporation ("MOI"), in terms of which the Minister was not required to sign off on the exit of the Chief Executive Officer.
+- 8.5.2 the request of the change of Eskom policy in order to secure Mr Molefe's appointment on a 5 year contract and the DPE's handling of this matter. - 8.5.3 the question of whether Mr Molefe qualified to be a member of the EPPF notwithstanding the fact that he was only on a 5 year fixed term contract (in the believed that he did, whereas the DPE contends that he never). - I was surprised by the events of the day as my colleagues and I had been led to believe that we had acted within the rules of the EPPF and that the transaction had met all the governance protocols as confirmed by Ms Daniels, who was both the Company Secretary, and the Head of Legal at the time. - 7 The main point of contention was that we were operating under the previous Memorandum of Incorporation ("MOI"), in terms of which the Minister was not required to sign off on the exit of the Chief Executive Officer.
 Also, according to Ms Daniels, the resolution of the P&G Committee adopted on 9 February 2016 stood.
 According to her, this had the effect that Dr Ngubane did not require approval from the Board to affect the signing of the application for early retirement by Mr Molefe.